JoaoCampos07/Set-My-Digital-Environment/Readme.md

 - Git (during the installation we will have to stick with VIM or choose another like Notepad++ that we previwed installed)
 - Visual Studio Code
 - Visual Studio 2022 Community/Professional
-- SQL Server Management Studio
+- SQL Server Management Studio | SQL Server 2019 Developer (a local database)
 - Microsoft PowerToys (I can create zones in the screen and just check and use several apps at the same time)
 - WinMerge : To compare files or directories for differences.
 It can also be used was a merge tool.
 - 7-Zip